-VIDEO: Self Filmed Ohio Bowhunter bags big 11-point
+Huge Buck Arrowed: Antlers Fall Off!

 Trophy Taker, by ARCUS Hunting, intros the new Xtreme Pro, Smackdown Pro Micro-Adjustable Arrow Rests and Pro-Grade Accessories to take your bowhunting experience to the next level.…

-Kims First Bowkill… or you’re never too old to take your daughter hunting
+Kim’s First Bowkill… or you’re never too old to take your daughter hunting

 It was super cold.
 At least -10 but it didn't deter Kim Campbell from bundling up and taking a doe...and then a nice buck.
 Below freezing weather and two whitetails on the ground.
 Nice.…